AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How to Save

-Even though Florida ranks fifth in the nation for high car insurance costs2, there are some ways you, as a senior, can lower your prices.
+Even though Florida ranks fourth in the nation for high car insurance costs after New York, Louisiana, and Washington, D.C.,3 there are some ways you, as a senior, can lower your prices.

 1. Look for discounts.
 Some car insurance companies offer insurance discounts for drivers ages 55 and over.
-Direct Auto, for example, lets you save 5 percent if you complete a motor vehicle accident prevention course.3 Other companies also offer discounts for taking defensive driving courses; GEICO offers 10 percent off if you complete an approved course, lowering rates for drivers regardless of age.
+Direct Auto, for example, lets you save 5 percent if you complete a motor vehicle accident prevention course.4 Other companies also offer discounts for taking defensive driving courses; GEICO offers up to 10 percent off if you complete an approved course, lowering rates for drivers 50 and up.

 2. Bundle your insurance.
 If you also have a homeowners, condo, renters, or any other type of insurance policy, see if you can bundle all your policies under a single provider.
 You’ll most likely save money by bundling your policies.